HSBC Personal Loan Review

 Pros

-- Funding is very fast—you can get your money as soon as the next business day.
+• Funding is fast—get your money as soon as the next business day.

-- You can complete the application process online and find out your rates and terms quickly.
-(Existing HSBC customers must apply at a branch.)
+• You can complete the application process online and quickly find your rates and terms.
+(Current HSBC customers must apply at a branch.)

-- There are no annual fees, no origination fees, and no payment is due within the first 50 days of opening your account.
+• No annual fees, no origination fees, and no payment due within the first 50 days of opening your account.

 Cons

-- Interest rates are competitive, but there are some online-only lenders that offer lower starting rates.
+• Interest rates are competitive, but some online-only lenders offer lower starting rates.

 Eligibility & application: How to get an HSBC loan